bendrucker/angular-credit-cards/README.md

 <input type="text" ng-model="card.number" cc-number cc-type="cardType" />
 ```

+* Can format your inputs into space-delimited groups (e.g. `4242 4242 4242 4242`) by adding the `cc-format` option
-* Strips all punctuation and spaces
+* Strips all punctuation and spaces in the model
 * Validates the card against the [Luhn algorithm](http://en.wikipedia.org/wiki/Luhn_algorithm)
 * Checks whether the card is the type specified in scope property in `cc-type` (optional)
 * Otherwise, checks whether the card matches any valid card type